 Non-disabled siblings cannot participate as a Special Olympics athlete, however along with volunteering and fundraising, they can participate in Special Olympics as a Unified Partner.

 Massachusetts Network of Information Providers for People with Disabilities

 The network provides information on advocacy, financial assistance and planning, health, employment, housing, and a variety of other useful information.
 Visit disabilityinfo.org for more information.

 Exceptional Lives just released the newest versions of its free online guides for parents of children or adults with disabilities.
 Exceptional Lives Guides help parents navigate through difficult processes such as how to:

 - Find out if a child qualifies for special education

 - Create an effective IEP

-- Navigate guardianship and its alternatives
+- Obtain guardianship or explore alternatives

-These individualized how-to Guides give you relevant and actionable information tailored to your child’s needs, so you can help your child thrive.
+These individualized how-to guides give you relevant and actionable information tailored to your child’s needs, so you can help your child thrive.